dschuurman/archie-pi/README.md

 install them on your ARCHIE Pi.

-Before running the installer, ensure an ethernet cable is plugged in with access to the internet.
+Before running the installer, ensure an ethernet cable is plugged in with access to the internet and that you are in the `archie-pi` folder.
 Next, run the module installer as follows:
 ```
 sudo python3 module-installer.py
 ```